 Understanding Social Security Disability Requirements

 If you are disabled and can no longer work, you may be entitled to disability benefits under the federal Social Security Act.
+However its important to know what the Social Security Disability requirements are.
 There are two different disability programs coordinated by the Social Security Administration (SSA):

 - Social Security Disability InsuranceThis functions like an insurance plan.
 A worker must have paid social security taxes in order to be “insured,” just like paying the premiums for a private insurance policy.
 These are the payroll taxes known as “FICA taxes.”
 The amount of benefits you can receive is determined by your work history and the contributions (payments) you have made.After stopping work (and stopping paying social security taxes), there will come a time when insured status will lapse, just like with a private insurance policy.